 Internet Access at Port Orleans

-What you do have available though, if you’ve brought your notebook PC along with you to Walt Disney World, is a broadband connection socket inside your room.
-At Port Orleans, the HSIA (High Speed Internet Access) socket is located on a flying lead either next to the table by the window or on the bedside table.
-There should also be a short ethernet cable provided in the room which can be used to connect up virtually any modern PC or router.
-This cable is usually stored in a little bag hung on the clothes rail, although some rooms have the cable already wired into the HSIA socket — don’t lose it or take it home by mistake though, or Disney will charge you $10 for it.
+At Port Orleans, the HSIA (High Speed Internet Access) ethernet socket is located on a flying lead either next to the table by the window or on the bedside table.
+There should be a short ethernet cable provided in the room which can be used to connect virtually any modern PC or router.
+This cable used to be found in a little bag hanging on the clothes rail but most rooms now seem to have the cable already connected to the floating socket ready for you to pull it out.
+Don’t lose it or take it home by mistake though, or Disney will charge you $10 for it.

 To start using the service, simply hook up your computer to the HSIA socket and start your web browser.
 A welcome page will pop up, to which you need to click on the “Connect Now” button: